Plastic & Reconstructive Surgery EMR Software

 Standardization

 Currently, Electronic Medical Records software systems are regulated by very lax standards.
 Due to this, some Electronic Health Records software vendors have had to pay millions of dollars in settlement fees, regarding false claims about meaningful use certifications.
-Regulations, for electronic medical records, are becoming far more strict and more transparent, to prevent such incidents in the future.
+Regulations for electronic medical records are becoming far more strict and more transparent, to prevent such incidents in the future.
 Medical billing coders will likely use separate interfaces from physicians as they both require unrelated data, so sharing the same regulations would likely lead to life-threatening miscommunication.

 Blockchain